docs

 AdvancedMD

-AdvancedMD's published pricing guidance and third-party analyses cite implementation fees ranging from $2,000 to $5,000 for standard configurations, with enterprise and complex implementations reaching $6,000 or more.
-Data migration is a separate line: $800 to $2,000 depending on data volume, covering patient demographics and PM records but not financial transaction history, which requires custom quoting and an additional fee.
-EHR clinical data migration is also separately priced.
-The result is that a billing company migrating to AdvancedMD for a book of any real size is looking at implementation plus data migration in the $5,000 to $10,000+ range before month one of seat fees begins.
+AdvancedMD's published pricing guidance and third-party analyses cite implementation fees of $2,000 to $5,000 for standard configurations, with enterprise and complex implementations reaching $6,000 or more.
+Data migration is a separate line: $800 to $2,000 depending on data volume, covering patient demographics and PM records but not financial transaction history, which is quoted and billed separately.
+EHR clinical data migration is also priced separately.
+A billing company migrating to AdvancedMD for a book of any real size faces implementation plus data migration in the $5,000 to $10,000+ range before month one of seat fees begins.

 CollaborateMD